 Verses 5.33-37, in these scriptures Jesus speaks upon oaths.
 Upon coming into court, people swore by God when giving their word.
-However, all Essene were well known for never swearing an oath, even in court.
-It was understood by all that within their teachings they were not allowed to lie, and would not lie.
-This is one of many proofs that Jesus was a Nazarene Essene, for he finishes in v.
+However, all Essene practitioners were well known for never swearing an oath, even in court.
+All people understood that within their teachings the Essenes were not allowed to lie, and would not lie.
+Not lying under any circumstances is one of many proofs that Jesus was a Nazarene Essene, for he finishes in v.
 37 with, “let your communication be, Yea, yea; Nay nay, for whatsoever is more than these cometh of evil.”
-Jesus is laying down a whole new order of behavior and law.
+Jesus lays down a whole new order of behavior and interpretation of the law—tell the truth at all times, and contrarily, do nothing that would require you to lie.

-Instead of bringing God into the problems of your day, and perhaps actions you took on your own, Jesus tells us to remit from such speech.
-For if one person swears by heaven and later found out to be lying, those then speaking truth and taking the same oath will not be believed.
+Swearing by heaven and later discovered to be lying, those then delivering testimony by the same oath tarnish God Himself, and the oath becomes worthless.
 It is similar to blaming the devil for everything you do wrong.
 Also, if you have to swear by God’s throne then what is your word worth?
 Can anyone believe you in the normal course of your day?
 Why are you having to bring God into every situation wherein conflict arises?
 Are you so sanctified in your own motives and attitudes that you attribute Him with such ease?
+Instead of bringing God into the problems of your day, and perhaps actions you took on your own, Jesus tells us to remit from such speech.

 During the times of Jesus, the priestly hierarchy had become pompous and egregious.
 The Pharisees no longer remained the righteous servants Antigonus of Soko had originally conceived.
-After the Greeks, Hellenized Sadducees formed their next alliance with the Hasmonean kings (Maccabees), and now the Romans.
-The Sadducees had degenerated into a governmental/political party who oversaw the Temple but were considered by many to be the Temple Priests in name only.
-How better to clothe oneself in sanctity and believability than to swear by God, on your mother’s grave, on the earth which God created (v.
+Once the Maccabean Revolt defeated the Greeks, the Hellenized Sadducees then proceeded to form their next alliance with the Hasmonean kings (Maccabees).
+After the Roman invasion, just before Jesus’ times, they formed an alliance with the Romans.
+Long ago the Sadducees degenerated into a governmental/political party, but due to those political connections had maintained overseership of the Temple.
+Therefore, many Pharisees and certainly the Essene considered them Temple Priests in name only.
+How better to clothe oneself in sanctity and believability than to swear by God, on your mother’s grave, or on the earth which God created (v.
 35)?
 Jesus exposes the hypocrisy by telling those listening to simply be a man of your word.
-Stand up to the manhood or womanhood you should attain, and perhaps you will not need to drag God into everything you do or everything you say.

 You have just read the most visited article on the website.